83rd Guards Rifle Division: Vilnius-Kaunas Offensive

-On July 5, after liberating Molodechno, the 8th and 16th Guards Corps pushed on towards the Neman (Berezina) River which they reached and crossed the next day before running into the German defenses of the "East Wall" and being halted.
-This line was cracked by a deliberate attack beginning at midday on July 7 by the 8th Guards and the 3rd Guards Tank Corps despite stubborn resistance from elements of the 5th and 7th Panzer Divisions.
-On July 8 the leading units of 11th Guards Army advanced another 25–30 km and by now were approaching Vilnius, which held a garrison of about 15,000 men.
+On July 5, after liberating Molodechno, the 8th and 16th Guards Corps pushed on towards the Neman (Berezina) River, which they reached and crossed the next day before running into the German defenses of the "East Wall" and being halted.
+This line was cracked by a deliberate attack beginning at midday on July 7 by the 8th Guards Corps and the 3rd Guards Tank Corps, despite stubborn resistance from elements of the 5th and 7th Panzer Divisions.
+On July 8, the leading units of the 11th Guards Army advanced another 25–30 km and by now were approaching Vilnius, which held a garrison of about 15,000 men.
 While the battle for this city went on until the 13th forward detachments of 5th Guards Tank reached the Neman River, followed by the left flank and center forces of the Front.
-11th Guards faced the relatively fresh 131st Infantry Division in the Rudiskes area.
-The following afternoon the 26th and 5th Guards Divisions forced the river south of Merech while the 83rd Guards' attacks on the town were repelled.
-By the end of July 15 the Army, in cooperation with 5th Army, had seized a bridgehead 28 km long and 2–6 km deep, while it also was maintaining a second bridgehead up to 6 km deep.
+The 11th Guards faced the relatively fresh 131st Infantry Division in the Rudiskes area.

+The following afternoon, the 26th and 5th Guards Divisions forced the river south of Merech while the 83rd Guards' attacks on the town were repelled.
+By the end of July 15, the Army, in cooperation with the 5th Army, had seized a bridgehead 28 km long and 2–6 km deep, while it also maintained a second bridgehead up to 6 km deep.
 These continued to expand in fighting through to the 20th while repelling German counterattacks, at which point the Front went over to a temporary defense.
-A further advance began on July 29 which gained 10–15 km.
-Kaunas was taken by 5th Army on August 1 and German forces continued falling back to the west.
-By now the 83rd Guards had only one or two companies in each rifle battalion, each company averaged 25–30 men, and none more than 60.
-On July 29 General Maslov returned to command of the division for the duration of the war; he had been temporarily replaced by Col. Aleksei Petrovich Sokolov from February 20–28 and from July 20 to this date.
+A further advance began on July 29, which gained 10–15 km.
+Kaunas was taken by the 5th Army on August 1, and German forces continued falling back to the west.
+By now, the 83rd Guards had only one or two companies in each rifle battalion, each company averaging 25–30 men, none more than 60.
+On July 29, General Maslov returned to command of the division for the duration of the war; he had been temporarily replaced by Col. Aleksei Petrovich Sokolov from February 20–28 and from July 20 to this date.